BlakeWills/blakewills.github.io/_posts/2023-12-01-azure-deployment-environments.md

 A catalog is a git repository containing environment definitions that is hosted in `Azure DevOps` or `Github`.
 An environment definition contains an infrastructure template and a manifest file.

-Currently only `ARM templates` are supported (🤮), but Terraform, Pulumi, and Bicep support is coming soon.
+Currently only `ARM templates` are supported (🤮), but Terraform support is in private preview, and Pulumi and Bicep support is coming soon.
 To keep it simple we'll use a template that deploys a Web App to an App Service Plan:

 ```json
 {